Latest Vulnerabilities: Multiple disclosed in various Siemens product lines #

-Siemens has disclosed 35 vulnerabilities in a variety of Siemens products, including their LOGO!, SIMATIC, SINEMA, and other product lines.
+Siemens disclosed 35 vulnerabilities in a variety of Siemens products, including their LOGO!, SIMATIC, SINEMA, and other product lines.
 These vulnerabilities have CVSS scores that range from 4.3 (moderate) to 10 (extremely critical).

 The most critical vulnerabilities disclosed include: